isomerpages/moe-tmjc/_our-total-curriculum/CCE Programmes/Sexuality Education.md

 more information on MOE Sexuality Education.</p>
 </li>
 </ol>
-<h3>Overview of Tampines Meridian Junior College's Sexuality Education Programme for 2024</h3>
+<h3>Overview of Tampines Meridian Junior College's Sexuality Education Programme for 2025</h3>
 <ol start="4" data-tight="true" class="tight">
 <li>
 <p>Sexuality Education is delivered in a holistic manner through the school
 curriculum.
 The content for Sexuality Education is grouped into five main
 themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click <a href="https://go.gov.sg/moe-sexuality-education-scope" rel="noopener noreferrer nofollow" target="_blank">here</a> for more information on the scope of Sexuality Education in the school curriculum.</p>
+You may click <a href="https://go.gov.sg/moe-sexuality-education-scope" rel="noopener nofollow" target="_blank">here</a> for more information on the scope of Sexuality Education in the school curriculum.</p>
 </li>
 </ol>